JOHN EDWARD LAUTNER, JR., FAIA (1911-1994)

 1955 - The Coneco Corporation House, 3868 Scadlock Lane, Van Nuys CA. Designed for contractor Pat Hamilton as an investment for the Coneco Corporation.
 Hamilton lived in the house for seven years before selling it to the Thiele family who still own the property as of 2019.
 Lautner added a wing to the house in 1962.
 Photos by Michael Locke.

 1955 - The Harry C. and Sylvia Fischer House, 2487 Canyon Oak Drive, Los Angeles CA. Sold in 2004 to Lawrence M. Levenstein.
 Bottom photo by Michael Locke.

 1955 - The Joseph Baldwin House, 1949 Micheltorena Street, Los Angeles CA. As of 2013, owned by the Rosemary Baldwin Trust.
 Photo by Tycho Saariste.

 1956 - The Willis Harpel Residence #1, 7764 Torreyson Drive, Los Angeles CA. Sold to Peter and Annette Fulgelso.
 Sold in 2006 to Mark Haddawy who did a complete restoration, including ripping out a second story addition and recreating Lautner's original interiors.
 Photos by Gary Friedman.
-A guest house designed by Lautner in 1958 was finally built in 2017.
+A guest house designed by Lautner in 1958 will be complete in 2022.
 Top photo by Elizabeth Daniels.

 1956 - The Stanley and Jeanne Johnson Residence, 789 Pearl Street, Laguna Beach CA. Sold to Robert Gage.
 Top two photos by Jan-Richard Kikkert.